Chorus-Yuen/Python-Alpha/README.md

 # Python-Alpha
-Project finished in January 2022
+Project ended in January 2022

 Basically Wordle, done by two people (me and my friend)